michaelhintz16/cpnt-a4/README.md

 karts R US is a fully indoor go kart facility. fun for friends and the family or come alone and meet new people.
-This is just a simple little website. on the top you have the logo and a background image both responsive. then you got the nav bar just below it also responsive, then you got the hero image. when i resised it the image got a little distorted. then right below it is the card blocks thesee are the riders top 3 riders of the week. and below that is just somke fun i had with the website i added pricves so you know how much it costs. and below that is just a footer image with a footer copuy right tag.
+This is just a simple little website. on the top you have the logo and a background image both responsive. then you got the nav bar just below it also responsive, then you got the hero image. when i resised it the image got a little distorted. then right below it is the card blocks thesee are the riders top 3 riders of the week. and below that is just some fun i had with the website i added prices so you know how much it costs. and below that is just a footer image with a footer copyright tag.

 # Troubles
 * so i had trouble at first getting the hero image to be larger, and how i fixed that was i removed some code in my html. the container to be exact. it was causing the image to be only 100% of the container not the page.